Richard Goss: Background

 Richard Goss was from Dundalk and joined the North Louth Battalion of the IRA at age 18.
-Goss was arrested several times for his IRA activities and (in 1941) was arrested and shortly thereafter executed by the Irish Free State Army.
+Goss was arrested several times for his IRA activities and (in 1941) was arrested and shortly thereafter executed by the Irish Defence Forces (at age 26).

 S-Plan and Arrest

 In early 1938, the then IRA Chief of Staff, Sean Russell, ordered Goss to go to Dublin to assist in the ongoing preparations the upcoming sabotage campaign in England (S-Plan).
 The S-Plan was a campaign of bombing and sabotage against the civil, economic and military infrastructure of the United Kingdom from 1939 to 1940.
 During the campaign there were 300 explosions, 10 deaths and 96 injuries.
-Richie Goss was then sent to England where he helped to organise IRA Units, safe-houses etc for the campaign.
+Richie Goss was then sent to England where he helped to organise IRA Units, safe-houses etc. for the campaign.
 During the campaign Goss was the IRA's Operations Officer in Manchester.
 In May 1939 Goss was arrested in Liverpool (while waiting for a bus back to Manchester) for refusing to account for £20 in his possession and was sentenced to seven-days in Walton Gaol - when released he reported back to the IRA in London.

-About two months later, he returned to Ireland but was unlucky enough to be grabbed by the Free State Army in their round-up of known and suspected IRA members and supporters.
+About two months later, he returned to Ireland but was unlucky enough to be arrested and interned by the Irish Defence Forces during their nationwide round-up of known and suspected IRA members and supporters.

 The Republican-minded lawyer, Seán MacBride (former Chief of Staff of the IRA) supported the Republican prisoners and on 1 December 1939, (due to McBride's 'habeas corpus' application) Richie Goss and fifty-two other Republican prisoners were released from Mountjoy Jail.